script-fu/artbox/content/hub/plugins/folder/Toggle-Paint-Mode.md

 ## Introduction

 This plug-in allows the user to toggle the active paint mode to the erase mode.
+It also uses the "Eraser" slider value to scale the eraser size.

 ### Plug-in Menu Location